aditimukerjee/SQL---Chicago-data/README.md

 # SQL---Chicago-data

+This SQL combines all three datasets and answers questions regarding Chicago from combination of these datasets.

+The datasets are:
 1. Chicago Socioeconomic Indicators

 This dataset contains a selection of six socioeconomic indicators of public health significance and a hardship index, by Chicago community area, for the years 2008 – 2012.